 Harlingen in Cameron County, Texas — The American South (West South Central)

 Location.
-26° 11.448′ N, 97° 41.829′ W. Marker is in Harlingen, Texas, in Cameron County.
-Marker is at the intersection of West Harrison Avenue (State Highway 206) and South West Street, on the right when traveling west on West Harrison Avenue.
-Marker is located in a small plaza at the northeast corner of the intersection.
+26° 13.387′ N, 97° 40.029′ W. Marker is in Harlingen, Texas, in Cameron County.
+Marker is on Camelia south of Iwo Jima Boulevard, on the left when traveling south.
+This marker is on the grounds of the Marine Military Academy Marine Memorial Museum.
 Touch for map.
-Marker is in this post office area: Harlingen TX 78550, United States of America.
+Marker is at or near this postal address: 320 Iwo Jima Blvd, Harlingen TX 78550, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on July 3, 2018.
-It was originally submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 85 times since then and 26 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on June 29, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-6. submitted on June 30, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on July 7, 2016.
+It was originally submitted on July 6, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 408 times since then and 12 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on July 6, 2016, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.